janosmeszaros/checker/README.md

 checker
 =======
-This is a webproject which uses Spring MVC + Hibernate.
+This webproject uses Spring MVC + Hibernate.
 To set up your database connection for hibernate you need to create a file with name 'service.properties' and set enviroment variable 'checker.config.root' in your application server to point to the file's directory.